-The Pendleton Round-up is going on right now—an amazing rodeo adventure in Pendleton, Oregon, celebrating its 102nd year.
+The Pendleton Round-up starts this week—an amazing rodeo adventure in Pendleton, Oregon, celebrating its 102nd year.
 Our designers travel there for inspiration, entertainment, and to watch our westernwear in action on rodeo competitors and fans.
-Oregon Public Broadcasting has a video titled “Pendleton Round-Up: The Wild West Way” that’s well worth watching, and Cowboys & Indians magazine has some great background.
+Oregon Public Broadcasting has a video titled “Pendleton Round-Up: The Wild West Way” that’s well worth watching (see it here: The Wild West Way), and Cowboys & Indians magazine has some great background.

 Among the historic images, you’ll see this shot: